MasterSais/uvo/README.md

 #### `integer(error?: Error): Validator<number>`

 Checks number to be an integer.
+Can be inverted with .not call.

 ```js
 import * as v from 'baridetta';